devnote-dev/yagpdb-ccs/README.md

 ## Other Info
 My testing server will now be open for people to join and ask questions/suggest ideas/etc, you can find the invite below.

-This repository is now officially licensed under the GNU General Public License v3 which you can read in the link below, and all existing CCs will have the following mark in the note to represent this ⬇⬇⬇ Please do not remove this, give credit where credit is due. :)
+This repository is officially licensed under the GNU General Public License v3 which you can read in the link below, and all existing CCs will have the following mark in the note to represent this ⬇⬇⬇ Please do not remove this, give credit where credit is due. :)
 ```
 © NaruDevnote 2020-2021 (GNU GPL v3)
 https://github.com/NaruDevnote/yagpdb-ccs